-Syllabus 0522 is also available in administrative Zone 3.
-If you are uncertain about whether you are in this zone, please refer to http://www.cie.org.uk/profiles/exams\officers/guide/preparation/timetabling\ exams/adminzones/index\html
+0522 is also available in administrative Zone 3.
+Schools outside Zone 3 should contact Cambridge if they wish to enter candidates for syllabus 0522 instead of syllabus 0500.
+If you are uncertain about whether you are in this zone, please refer to Timetabling exams at www.cie.org.uk/profiles/exams officers/guide/ preparation/timetabling_exams/adminzones/index_html